Santa Tecla FC

-Santa Tecla Fútbol Club is a Salvadoran multi-sport club based in Santa Tecla since being formed in 2007.
-Although they compete in a number of different sports, Santa Tecla is mostly known for its professional association football team.
+Santa Tecla Fútbol Club was a Salvadoran multi-sport club based in Santa Tecla since being formed in 2007.
+Although they competed in a number of different sports, Santa Tecla was mostly known for its professional association football team.

-The club has competed in Primera División de Fútbol de El Salvador, the nation's top tier, since being promoted there for Apertura 2012.
+The club competed in Primera División de Fútbol de El Salvador, the nation's top tier, since being promoted there for Apertura 2012.